albertzak/open/readme.md

 robert: [on connecting debuggers to a running system] **if your program is actually 100s of processes running on 100s of machines in the cloud, you don't know which one to atttach to ahead of time**, and if you stop it, you kind of break the whole system [...] so these things have to keep running -> record and replay is a better fit.

-debugging has been trending on a downward spiral:
+  1. debugging has been trending on a downward spiral:

-**infratstructure doesn't even support attaching debuggers (anymore)**
+  2. **infrastructure doesn't even support attaching debuggers (anymore)**

-people don't use debuggers anymore, whatever language/tooling support there was kind of rots away
+  3. people don't use debuggers anymore, whatever language/tooling support there was kind of rots away

-fall back to log debugging
+  4. fall back to log debugging

-eventually people come to assume that dedicated debug tools don't work, can't work
+  5. eventually people come to assume that dedicated debug tools don't work, can't work

 ---